thomasvaeth/thomasvaeth.github.io/src/pages/2020/02/full-page-navigation.md

 description: ""
 image: "../../../images/projects/art-by-elina/mast.jpg"
 ---
-There was a challenge on <a href="https://codepen.io/challenges/2020/january/2" target="_blank">CodePen</a> during the second week of January to build a full-page navigation.
-I just happened to recently finish working on one for the new <a href="/art-by-elina">Art by Elina</a> website.
+There was a challenge on <a href="https://codepen.io/challenges/2020/january/2" target="_blank" rel="noopener noreferrer">CodePen</a> during the second week of January to build a full-page navigation.
+I just happened to recently finish working on one for the new <a href="https://artbyelina.com/" target="_blank" rel="noopener noreferrer">Art by Elina</a> website.
 I built something that transitioned horizontally because the page transitions on Art by Elina were done vertically.
 So this is the script I wrote and used to do that.

 <hr/>